-Last September, en route from Australia to Costa Rica, we made a much-anticipated stop in Ukraine to finally introduce Max to my extended family and attend my cousin’s wedding.
+Last September, en route from Australia to Costa Rica, we made a much-anticipated stop in Ukraine to finally introduce Max to my extended family and to attend my cousin’s wedding.
 Despite the fact that I grew up in Ukraine (my family moved to Canada when I was 15 years old), I had never attended a traditional Ukrainian wedding before and had no idea what to expect.
 I guessed that there would be an intimate church ceremony followed by a backyard reception in the bride’s village.

 From the outside, the wedding looked similar to what you would typically expect to see in North America.
-But weaved through it were a ton of quirky details, traditions, games, and surprises that made it one of the most unique and memorable weddings we’ve ever attended.
+But weaved through the traditional Ukrainian wedding were a ton of quirky details, Ukrainian wedding traditions, games, and surprises that made it one of the most unique and memorable weddings we’ve ever attended.

 1. Paying the Ransom

-The girls worked hard to up the price of the ransom by stumping my cousins on questions about his bride (every wrong answer required him to pay more), forcing him to shower her with compliments, and do whatever else was necessary to get him to drop more cash.
+The girls worked hard to up the price of the ransom by stumping my cousins on questions about his bride (every wrong answer required him to pay more), forcing him to shower her with compliments and do whatever else was necessary to get him to drop more cash.
 After about 15 minutes of laughter and solid entertainment for all, my cousin was allowed inside to get his girl.

-In some iterations of this tradition, the parents of the bride actually bring out another woman or man dressed as the bride and covered with a veil, so the groom can’t see her face to trick the groom.
+In some iterations of this Ukrainian wedding tradition, the parents of the bride actually bring out another woman or man dressed as the bride and covered with a veil, so the groom can’t see her face to trick the groom.
 It is said that once the groom realizes that it is not his bride, he is asked to pay for the bride who is much more valuable.